 Connect the bootable USB/DVD to your computer and boot from it.

-On the Windows Setup wizard, click Repair your computer link.
+On the Windows Setup wizard, click the Repair your computer link.

 Follow the on-screen instructions.